Which are the best PEMF Machines?

 Like a Sledge Hammer to Crack a Nut

 Those recommending high-intensity PEMF devices for home use say you should buy as much power as you can afford, then dial it down to the minimum when needed.
+Their argument is that you can’t dial up the intensity on a low-intensity system but you can dial it down on a high-intensity system.

-This argument is misleading, for several reasons:
+These claims are grossly misleading, for several reasons:

 In fact the claim that “Higher Intensity Is Better” has very little scientific foundation, even when applied to the area where it should be strongest: tissue repair.